yvangodard/Debian-Backup-List-Applications/README.md

 ------------
 This tool is designed to backup (and restore) a list of applications installed on Debian.

-For that, uses theses commands (thanks to http://goo.gl/eLbnwI).
+For that, it uses these commands (thanks to http://goo.gl/eLbnwI).

-To create a list of applications installed:
+- To create a list of applications installed:

-	dpkg --get-selections > program-list
+	`dpkg --get-selections > program-list`

-To restore:
+- To restore:

-	sudo dpkg --set-selections > program-list
+	`sudo dpkg --set-selections > program-list`

-	sudo apt-get dselect-upgrade
+	`sudo apt-get dselect-upgrade`